smarticoai/public-api/docs/api/interfaces/Level.md

 • **is\_first\_level**: `boolean`

-Whether this is the starting level

 ___

 ### level\_status\_id

 • **level\_status\_id**: `number`

-Internal status (not used on front-end)
+Internal status of level.
+Not in use right now on the front-end

 ___